 CCIE - (Eligibility Type) Low-income families requesting child care assistance that meet eligibility with employment, education/training, SNAP E&T or initial job search (may be used once in a twelve (12) month period).

-CCPE - (Eligibility Type) Referral from Protection & Permanency (P&P) requesting child care to:
+CCPE - (Eligibility Type) Referral from Protection & Permanency (P&P) requesting child care assistance in order to prevent the need for Child Protective Services or to prevent escalation to an open case.